guettli/programming-guidelines/README.md

     #### old way
 ```

-This way you ensure to don't annoy collegues with your great new, but not yet mature features.
+This way you ensure to don't annoy colleagues with your great new, but not yet mature features.

 Example 2: You can use a mixture of "via system" and "via code".
 I guess you have some system-wide configuration
 in your database.
 Then you can deploy the same source code to all systems and use code like this: